 Providing the wrong type of feed will cause an imbalance of nutrients and negatively affect birds’ health and productivity.

-We have also seen people add calcium to their ration for various reasons.
+We have also seen people add calcium to their rations for various reasons.
 However, more is not always better.
 Supplementing with extra calcium can increase the incidence of urolithiasis (stony concretions in the urinary tract), which can cause severe kidney damage.

 Organic or Conventional

-Deciding between organic or conventional feed depends on your personal preference and type of market where you want to sell eggs.
+Deciding between organic or conventional feed depends on your personal preference and the type of market where you want to sell eggs.
 Organic feed can cost about twice as much as conventional feed.
 Two big differences exist between organic and conventional feed:

 Organic feed is derived from USDA-certified organic ingredients, meaning the corn and soy in poultry feed must be free of synthetic additives such as pesticides, chemical fertilizers and dyes.

-Conventional starter feed contains a class of medications called coccidiastats that help prevent the protozoal disease coccidiosis, a parasitic intestinal disorder that can be fatal to young chicks.
+Conventional starter feed contains a class of medications called coccidiostats that help prevent the protozoal disease coccidiosis, a parasitic intestinal disorder that can be fatal to young chicks.
 The use of these drugs isn’t allowed for organic feed.

 Mash, Crumbles or Pellets

-When deciding between feeding mash, crumbles or pellets, consider primarily the trade-offs between convenience, feed waste and feed digestion.
+When deciding between feeding mash, crumbles or pellets, consider the trade-offs between convenience, feed waste and feed digestion.

 Mash is the finest texture of feed and consists of finely ground feed particles.